5.1. Determinants as Areas or Volumes#

 ../_images/Fig-DetGeometric-OrientedArea1.svg

-Fig. 5.1.2 Oriented area#
+Fig. 5.1.2 Oriented area.#

-So we embed the plane \(\R^2\) as the \(x\)-\(y\)-plane into \(\R^3\).
+So we embed the plane \(\R^2\) as the \(x\)-\(y\)-plane in \(\R^3\).

 We then have